Philosophy for Children

 From a young age, children ask philosophical questions.
 What does it mean to be a good friend?
 What is death?
-What makes my drawing beautiful?
+Is it ever OK to lie?

 Looking for a Book?

 Whether you’re a teacher looking to bring philosophical discussions into your classroom, or a parent eager to introduce your child to some fundamental questions, there are so many wonderful children’s books out there.
-Here are some of our favorites.
+Here are some classics:

 What makes art beautiful?